WaiHninEaindrarMg/Automated-System-for-Calving-Time-Prediction-and-Cattle-Classification/README.md

 ## References
 Please see [REFERENCE.md](https://github.com/WaiHninEaindrarMg/Automated-System-for-Calving-Time-Prediction-and-Cattle-Classification/blob/main/REFERENCE.md)

+## License
+This project is licensed under the [MIT License](https://github.com/WaiHninEaindrarMg/Automated-System-for-Calving-Time-Prediction-and-Cattle-Classification/blob/main/LICENSE.md) - see the LICENSE.md file for details.

 ## Citation
 If you use this repository in your work, please consider citing it with: